 Sport Utility Vehicles (“SUVs”) are very popular with families today, even with the high gas prices.
 Due to this increase in popularity, we have seen an increase in accidents.
 Of which, close to 63% of all deaths occur from a rollover.

 The majority of rollover crashes occur when a vehicle runs off the road and flies over a ditch or hits a curb.
 The major factor in rollover accidents is in the lack of stability of the vehicle itself.
 The National Highway Transportation Safety Association has developed rollover resistance ratings.
 They have reported that taller, narrower vehicles such as SUVs are more likely to roll once they leave the roadway.

 Truck accidents cause over 130,000 injuries every year in the United States.
 Of those, approximately 5,000 result in death.

-There are five main reasons a truck may cause an accident:
+There are five main reasons a commercial truck may cause an accident:

 - Turning: Large trucks need a lot of room to turn.
 It is common for the truck driver to use more than one lane of traffic to make a right turn.
 This often results in unsuspecting passenger vehicles being crushed.

 - Fatigue: One study indicates the average truck driver only gets 4.8 hours of sleep per night.
 Clearly this is not enough rest.
 Although the laws have been changed limiting a trucker’s drive time, studies show some truckers still continue to drive long hours in order to keep up with the company demands.

 - Brake Time: Large trucks can’t stop on a dime, which leads to a great number of rear-end accidents.
 A rear-end collision from a truck is always more devastating than with an automobile, due to the weight of the truck.

 - Jack-knife: Large trucks can jack-knife if they come to a sudden stop and the load shifts.
 This sudden shift causes the trailer to come around and go sideways.
 When this happens, there is no place for a passenger vehicle to go.